 Michigan Area United Methodist Camping is a 501(c)3 nonprofit corporation led by a Board of Directors.
-At least 60% of the board members are elected by the West Michigan and Detroit conferences of the United Methodist Church.
+At least 60% of the board members are elected by the Michigan Conference of the United Methodist Church.
 The Board selects no more than 40% of its members.

 The nonprofit organization owns and manages nine properties that include camps, campgrounds and retreat centers across Michigan.
 It was created in 2015 by action of the West Michigan and Detroit Conferences of the United Methodist Church to combine their outdoor and retreat ministries in one state-wide entity.

 The mission of the Board of Directors is to grow disciples of Jesus Christ by providing camp and retreat experiences.

 The vision of the Board of Directors is reaching out and changing lives by faith experiences which inspire relationships through quality camps.

 Rev. Paula is an Elder in the Detroit Conference, a graduate of Wesley Theological Seminary in 1990, and currently serves at Oak Grove United Methodist Church in Howell.
 She has been strongly involved in United Methodist camping since she was eight years old; progressing from camper to counselor to staff to Dean and Board.
 Her personal interests and professional experience blend themselves well to service on the Board of Directors.